novorender/ts/webgl2/README.md

 ## Async reads
 Synchronous reads of frame buffers will typically stall the entire pipeline and are generally bad.
 Instead, async, promise based alternatives are provided for read operations and queries.
-To check and potentially trigger these promises, `pollPromises()` must be called on a fairly regular basis, e.g. once per frame.
+To check and potentially trigger these promises, `poll()` must be called on a fairly regular basis, e.g. once per frame.

 ## Testing